oveddan/blog/content/posts/NIME/beta-system/index.md

 This post will go through the state of my musical instrument and the prossess of getting there at the time of the beta performance.

+## Description

+The Liquisynth is a modular synthesis system controlled by the performer and randomness in fluids as observed by cameras.

+{{<vimeo 299562309>}}

 {{<fullsizeimage src="images/commandCenter" caption="The whole system together.
 I hooked up a Novation Launchcontrol XL to adjust the sound levels of each track in Ableton">}}

-**The instrument now consists of:**
+## The instrument now consists of:

-* An interface build in **TouchDesigner.** Multiple jars of liquid can be viewed at from a camera.
-Views of these liquids are cropped from the camera feed, with sliders allowing for specifications of the crops.
+* An interface built in **TouchDesigner.** Multiple jars of liquid can be viewed at from a **camera.**   Views of these liquids are cropped from the camera feed, with sliders allowing for specifications of the crops.
+* The shape of these liquids is used to modulate sounds by turning knobs in the **Softube** modular synthesizer system with the **[Buchla 259e twisted waveform generator](https://www.softube.com/index.php?id=buchla_259e)** used as an oscillator to produce unique, rich analog sounds.
+* This modular system is accessed as a VST Plugin in **Ableton,** with the knobs linked to TouchDesigner using **[TDAbleton,](https://docs.derivative.ca/TDAbleton)** "a tool for linking TouchDesigner tightly with Ableton Live.
+It offers full access to most everything going on in an Ableton set, both for viewing and setting."

 TODO: gif